 Classical Arabic Literature

-2013 – present: Assistant Professor – Department of Near and Middle Eastern Civilizations, University of Toronto
+2013 – 2019: Assistant Professor – Department of Near and Middle Eastern Civilizations, University of Toronto

 2013 – present: Associate Member – The Centre for Comparative Literature and the Centre for Medieval Studies, University of Toronto

 I am currently working on a book manuscript examining al-Jahiz’s ninth-century Book of Animals.
 The book deals with al-Jahiz’s language theory, particular his semantics, in relation to the example of animal categories and al-Jahiz’s critique of Aristotelian classification and definition.
 As part of my investigation of al-Jahiz’s thinking about how words mean, the book addresses comparisons between humans and animals, and the theological, logical, and literary ramifications of making such comparisons.

 At the same time, I am working on an article on the shifting afterlife of al-Jahiz’s language theory in later Islamicate thinking.
 And I am compiling sources for a second project on Arabic disputational rhetoric in the ninth century and before, as presented in narratives of fictional and historical disputes, as well as in discussions of the art of rhetorical disputation.